zaphosting/docs/docs/vserver-windows-speedtest-cli.md

 ---
 id: vserver-windows-speedtest-cli
-title: "Setup Speedtest CLI on Windows"
+title: "Setup Speedtest CLI on a Windows Server - Monitor Your Network Performance"
 description: "Discover how to efficiently manage source code and collaborate using Speedtest CLI for seamless version control in modern development → Learn more now"
 sidebar_label: Install Speedtest CLI
 services: